UAW versus Ford

 What is not condonable is for a Mississippi radio station to allow someone to come on their station and warn Nissan workers that they’ll go back to “picking cotton and digging ditches” if they unionize.
 It needs to be stressed that as far as we know, the person on the radio was NOT a Nissan employee, nor do we know if the person was part of the UAW.
 We hope not.

-The UAW’s job is to protect its workers at all cost, even if the company employing them is having financial issues, or preparing for bankruptcy.
+The UAW’s job is to protect its workers at all costs, even if the company employing them is having financial issues, or preparing for bankruptcy.
 Remember 2008-2009 job banks?
 When General Motors and Chrysler and Ford were in financial freefall, and the UAW had workers in a program called job banks that paid them for not working?

 While the UAW is protecting the workers, there is corruption inside of the UAW.
 According to the union’s website, there have been fifty-five embezzlement charges, forty-three criminal charges, forty-seven guilty please, nineteen indicted, and thirty-four officials sentenced.
 That doesn’t include the more than $1.2 million to Al Iacobelli, who led U.S. labor relations for Fiat Chrysler Automobiles until June 2015 from the UAW-Chrysler National Training Center.